 Open the comment in question and click the bookmark icon.
 Then use the social inbox filter to find bookmarked comments if you want to review them again in the future.

 Most negative comments don’t require much thought or deliberation.
-You can simply hide the comment and get on with your to-do list.
+You can just hide the comment and get on with your to-do list.

 If you’re unsure what prompted the comment or if you want to see whether it’s part of a more complex thread, you can view the entire exchange on Facebook.

 Click the View on Facebook button to open the post directly in Facebook.
 From there, you can read through all the comments and reply as your Page.

 In many cases, there’s no question that a comment is inappropriate for your Facebook Page.
 When that happens, you can hide the Facebook post immediately without further deliberation.

 But in some cases, a comment may be a borderline situation.
 You might not be able to decide whether to respond to it or hide it.